microsoft/PowerApps-Samples/cds/webapi/C#/CDSWebApiService/ConditionalOperations/README.md

-﻿# Use of conditional GET
+﻿# Use of conditional Web API message operations

-This sample shows how to do a conditional GET using the Web API.
+This sample shows how to perform conditional message operations when accessing records of the Common Data Service.

 ## How to run this sample

 To run the sample:
 1. Download or clone the sample so that you have a local copy.
-2. Open the CDSWebApiService solution file in Visual Studio and restore the NuGet packages.
+2. Open the  solution file (CDSWebApiService.sln) in Visual Studio and restore the NuGet packages.
-3. Edit the App.config file located under the **Solution items* node in **Solution Explorer**.
+3. In **Solution Explorer**, edit the App.config file located under the **Solution items** node.
 Set the Url, UserPrincipalName, and Password values for your environment
 4. In **Solution Explorer**, right-click the **ConditionalOperations** node and select **Set as Startup Project**.
 5. Press F5 to run the sample.

 ## What this sample does

-This sample uses a conditional header to retrieve and update an account.
+This sample uses a conditional message header when retrieving, updating, and deleting an account.
 Descriptive output is sent to the console.

 ### Setup